No. 4 Notre Dame sacks No. 1 Clemson 47-40 in overtime - WHIZ News

 The biggest game at Notre Dame Stadium since No. 1 Southern California beat the Irish with the Push Bush in 2005 had only 11,011 in attendance, mostly students, because of pandemic restrictions.

-When it was over, they poured onto the field to celebrate with their team — coronavirus bedamned.
+When it was over, they poured onto the field — coronavirus bedamned.

 “That’s the first time I’ve ever seen any college storm the field.
 That was a cool experience,” Williams said, and then quickly recalled his coach’s advice, “(Kelly) told us to get inside after the game as fast as we could.”